Alan Fairbairn

 Alan Fairbairn (25 January 1923 – 7 March 2005) was an English cricketer.

+Early life

 Born in Winchmore Hill, Middlesex, he played club cricket for Southgate and also first-class cricket for Middlesex.

+Professional career

 He played in 21 matches as a left-handed batsman (1947–1951).

 Fairbairn was awarded his county cap in 1947 when he was a member of the Middlesex team that won the County Championship.
 He scored 776 runs in first-class cricket with a highest score of 110 not out, one of two centuries.

+Death

 He died in Enfield, Middlesex on 7 March 2005 aged 82.